 Businesses: it’s time to spring clean your contracts

 More than half of businesses do not fully understand the rules on unfair contracts, according to research from the Competitions and Markets Authority.
-Jo Cook of Coodes Solicitors’ Corporate and Commercial team explains the benefits of investing in up to date, bespoke terms and conditions for your business.
+Kirsty Davey of Coodes Solicitors’ Corporate and Commercial team explains the benefits of investing in up to date, bespoke terms and conditions for your business.

 “Business owners have so many pressures on their time that it’s no surprise that reviewing and investing time and money in their contracts with consumers or businesses is rarely a priority.
 In fact, I am often asked to advise on contracts when they have already run into problems with a customer or supplier due to their terms and conditions.

 “Increasing numbers of businesses copy terms and conditions from other contracts they find on the internet.
 While this may seem like a good way of setting up contracts for free, it is very risky.
 Just because another firm’s contract looks professional, it doesn’t mean it is or right for your business.